expyriment/dataintegrityfingerprint/README.md

 Data Integrity Fingerprint (DIF)
 ================================

-**A proposal for a (printable) fingerprint of scientific data sets that allows verifying their integrity**
+**A proposal for a human-readable fingerprint of scientific datasets that allows verifying their integrity**

 *Released under the MIT License*